charite/charite.github.io/software-phenoviz.md

 ##Citation

-Please cite this paper when using PhenogramViz:
+Please cite [this paper](http://jmg.bmj.com/content/51/11/766) when using PhenogramViz!